How WordPress Website Design is different from any other CMS

-When it comes to building a website, content management systems (CMS) are the backbone of the process.
-With a wide range of different types of websites and CMS platforms to choose from, WordPress continues to stand out in 2025 as one of the most popular and widely used platforms.
+When building a website, content management systems (CMS) are the backbone of the process.
+With a wide range of website types and CMS platforms to choose from, WordPress continues to stand out in 2025 as one of the most popular and widely used platforms.
 WordPress powers over 43% of all websites on the internet, according to recent data.
-This is a testament to the platform’s reliability, versatility, and ability to adapt to the changing needs of website designers and businesses alike.
-Know Top 5 Brands that have their website on WordPress
+(Usage Statistics and Market Share of WordPress, 2025) This is a testament to the platform’s reliability, versatility, and adaptability to the changing needs of website designers and businesses alike.

 The Power of WordPress: A Statistical Overview

-Even though platforms like Wix and Squarespace offer user-friendly website design, WordPress stands out for its unmatched flexibility and extensive plugin ecosystem.
-Websites on such platforms are often created under the myth of ‘free website design,’ as users rarely understand the true definition of a website as a long-term digital asset.
+While platforms such as Wix and Squarespace provide user-friendly website design, WordPress distinguishes itself through its superior flexibility and extensive plugin ecosystem.
+Many users are drawn to the promise of ‘free website design’ on these platforms, yet may overlook the importance of viewing a website as a long-term digital asset.

 - Sony Music